Horror Vacui

 Horror Vacui in Art and Design History

-Horror vacui is a term rooted in Latin.
-It means “horror of the void” or “fear of emptiness.”
-This fear of empty space has been a part of art and design for centuries.
-The concept of horror vacui comes from art history.
-Many historic art movements, including the Victorian, Georgian and Baroque periods, often filled canvases with intricate details.
-Consequently, many artists from those eras felt compelled to leave no space untouched.
+Horror vacui is a term that has its roots in Latin—and it means “horror of the void” or “fear of emptiness.”
+This fear of empty space has been a part of art and design for centuries, and the concept of horror vacui itself comes from art history.
+Many historic art movements—and these include the Victorian, Georgian and Baroque periods—often filled canvases with intricate details.
+And, because of this tendency, many artists from those eras felt more or less compelled to leave no space untouched.

-Despite the potential to overwhelm, this tendency for complexity and detail was immensely popular in those times.
-If a client or patron could afford such detailed artwork, it signaled prestige.
-An ornate jam-packed artwork was a sign of both affluence and craftsmanship.
+Despite the potential it’s got to overwhelm, this tendency for complexity and detail was immensely popular back in those times.
+After all, if a client or patron could actually afford such detailed artwork, then it was a sure sign of prestige on their part.
+And an ornate jam-packed art work signaled both affluence and craftsmanship.

 Image showing an ancient picture embodying horror vacui.